lpoto/discord-utility-bot/README.md

 - Bot requires a `DJ` role.
 Only users with the same role may use the music commands.

-- For more info on the commands, click on `▼` button and then `Help` in the queue message in a discord channel.
+- For more info on the commands, click on `?` in the queue message in a discord channel.

 ## Required permissions